 During conversation, visual cues impact our perception of speech.
 Integration of auditory and visual speech is thought to occur at multiple stages of speech processing and vary flexibly depending on the listening conditions.
-Here we examine audiovisual integration at two stages of speech processing using the speech spectrogram and a phonetic representation, and test how audiovisual integration adapts to degraded listening conditions.
-We find significant integration at both of these stages regardless of listening conditions, and when the speech is noisy, we find enhanced integration at the phonetic stage of processing.
-These findings provide support for the multistage integration framework and demonstrate its flexibility in terms of a greater reliance on visual articulatory information in challenging listening conditions.
+Here, we examine audiovisual (AV) integration at two stages of speech processing using the speech spectrogram and a phonetic representation, and test how AV integration adapts to degraded listening conditions.
+We find significant integration at both of these stages regardless of listening conditions.
+These findings reveal neural indices of multisensory interactions at different stages of processing and provide support for the multistage integration framework.